01284 755771Email Scott

 Head of Department for Mental Health

 Scott is a highly experienced Childcare solicitor and represents children, parents and other family members in cases involving a wide range of issues.
-Scott conducts as much of his own advocacy as possible and spends a great deal of time in Court all over East Anglia dealing with final hearings, fact-finding hearings and case managements hearings.
-He deals with the full range of public law children proceedings including cases involving the making of Care Orders, Supervision Orders, Placement Orders, Emergency Protection Orders, Special Guardianship Orders, Child Arrangements Orders and Interim Orders.
-Scott has dealt with hundreds cases, some of which have been extremely complex, involving issues of serious non-accidental injury, sexual harm, chronic neglect, emotional harm, child abduction, domestic violence and substance misuse issues.
+Scott conducts as much of his own advocacy as possible and spends a great deal of time in Court all over East Anglia dealing with final hearings, fact-finding hearings and interim hearings.
+He deals with the full range of public law children proceedings including cases involving the making of Care Orders, Supervision Orders, Placement Orders, Emergency Protection Orders, Secure Accommodation Orders, Special Guardianship Orders, Child Arrangements Orders and the full range of Interim Orders.
+Scott has dealt with hundreds cases, including many complex matters, involving issues of serious injuries, sexual harm, chronic neglect, emotional harm, child abduction, domestic violence and substance misuse issues.
 Scott also has considerable experience in representing children in private law proceedings where they have been joined as parties to the proceedings under Rule 16.4 of the Family Procedure Rules.

 Scott is head of the firm’s Mental Health Department and has been practicing in this field since 2004.
-Scott represents clients detained under all sections of the Mental Health Act 1983 in relation to various issues, and those who are subject to Community Treatment Orders (CTOs).
-Scott represents clients at Mental Health Tribunals and Hospital Managers Hearings all over East Anglia and London.
-He is experienced in representing a wide range of people including children and those convicted of serious criminal offences.
+Scott has assisted clients detained under all sections of the Mental Health Act 1983 in relation to various issues, and those who are subject to Community Treatment Orders (CTOs).
+He has experience in representing a wide range of people, including children and those convicted of serious criminal offences.

 Away from the office, Scott enjoys spending time with family and friends, travel, food, and watching sport.